 It’s hard to imagine only 30 years ago most of Liverpool’s waterfront was derelict.
-The iconic Liver birds presided over the Three Graces which stood among run down warehouses and on top of a dirty river.
+The iconic Liver birds presided over the Three Graces which stood among run-down warehouses and on top of a dirty river.
 Fast forward to today and the transformation is nothing short of spectacular.

 Since Liverpool’s resurrection in 2008 when the city was the European Capital of Culture everything about it feels different.
 There’s been an obvious transformation in the look of Liverpool, but there’s also been a fundamental shift in the feel of Liverpool.

 We’re Liverpool natives (scouser’s) and in the past have been critical about the money spent on sprucing up the city.
-We have been converted and can see the benefit of the investment in the city, especially in the tourism sector.
+We have been converted and can see the benefit of investment in the city, especially in the tourism sector.

 In a series of posts, we’ll explore access in the city including its hotels, shopping areas, museums and entertainment venues.
 Hopefully, we’ll be able to offer an insider’s view of the place we call home.

 We are starting our Liverpool posts with a wheelchair walk along the waterfront.
 Sadly it was a dull day when we visited but it didn’t dampen our spirits!

 We started our walk at the M&S Bank Arena.
 Liverpool had for too long played second fiddle to Manchester when it came to attracting big-name stars and corporate events.